open-telemetry/opentelemetry-dotnet/docs/logs/README.md

 [Microsoft.Extensions.Logging](https://www.nuget.org/packages/Microsoft.Extensions.Logging/)
 package, regardless of the .NET runtime version being used:

-* If you're using the latest stable version of [OpenTelemetry .NET SDK](../../src/OpenTelemetry/README.md), you don't have to worry about the version of `Microsoft.Extensions.Logging` package because it is already taken care of for you via [package dependency](../../Directory.Packages.props).
+* If you are using the latest stable version of [OpenTelemetry .NET SDK](../../src/OpenTelemetry/README.md), you do not have to worry about the version of `Microsoft.Extensions.Logging` package because it is already taken care of for you via [package dependency](../../Directory.Packages.props).
 * Starting from version `3.1.0`, the .NET runtime team is holding a high bar for